 Although I’m battling a cold right now, I don’t really get sick often but I do suffer from allergies so I have a chronic stuffy nose, which is why I wanted to try some DIY sinus clearing shower melts.
-I tried a bunch of different recipes that I found online and some of them failed SO horribly, that I wanted to share the one that worked.
-Hopefully this can save you from wasting time and money like I did – there was a citric acid one that was exceptionally dangerous, lol.
+I tried a bunch of different recipes that I found online and most of them failed SO horribly, that I wanted to share the one that worked.
+Hopefully this can save you from wasting time and money like I did – there was a citric acid shower melt recipe that was exceptionally dangerous, lol.
 This one is from A Beautiful Mess and it’s perfect!

 - 1/2 cup baking soda

 - Approx 5 tablespoons witch hazel

 - Few drops of food coloring (optional)